iterative/dvc.org/static/docs/get-started/install.md

 > to install optional dependencies: `[s3]`, `[ssh]`, `[gs]`, `[azure]`, and
 > `[oss]`; or `[all]` to include them all.
 The command should look like this:
 > `pip install "dvc[s3]"`.
 This installs `boto3` library along with DVC to
-> support AWS S3 storage.
+> support Amazon S3 storage.

 The easiest option, self-contained binary packages (or Windows installer), are available by using the big "Download" button in the [home page](/).
 You may also